tillchen/personal-website/content/posts/2019-07-15-JavaScript-Notes.md

     foo.bar && foo.bar.foobar; // Prevent TypeError.
     ```

 4. We use functions to define custom objects and prototypes to add methods.
 A prototype is an object shared by all instances of that class.
 This is similar to extension functions in Kotlin and Swift.
-We can do the same for built-in objects.
+We can do the same for built-in objects (augmenting types).

     ```js
     function Person(first, last) {